 Getting Your Passport Stamped When Entering Cuba

 For decades, Cuba has welcomed Americans with open arms.
 It’s the US government that has restricted travel to the country.
-Therefore, when going through Cuba immigration, customs officials typically will not stamp your passport so that you won’t get you in trouble with the US government.
-Instead they’ll stamp your tourist card.
+Therefore, when going through Cuba immigration, customs officials have typically not stamped US passports, so that Americans won’t get you in trouble with the US government.
+They have stamped the Cuban visa instead.

 You Must Have Non-US-Based Medical Insurance to Enter Cuba